 Visit our Graduate School website for more information on how to apply and requirements.
 The application deadline is February 15.

 - Applicants are subject to faculty approval, those who do not meet all of the criteria may be admitted on a provisional basis.

-You must specify when taking the GRE general and subject tests that you would like the results sent to the University of South Dakota Biology Department.
-We cannot accept copies of these results as official.
+You must specify when taking the GRE test that you would like the results sent to the University of South Dakota.
+Official results must be received directly from ETS.
+We cannot accept student copies of these results as official.

-Graduate Fellowships are available for students entering the M.S. or the Ph.D. program in Biology.
-The T.A.
-Fellowships, at $11,000 for M.S. students and $13,000 for Ph.D. students, with a 2/3 tuition waiver, are frequently supplemented with summer salary from faculty research grants.
-Research assistantships ($17,000 and up) are competitively offered by the department and by individual Faculty Members (please see faculty websites).
+Graduate Assistantships are available for students entering the M.S. or the Ph.D. program in Biology.
+The Teaching Assistantships are $12,500 for M.S. students and $13,500 for Ph.D. students, with a 2/3 tuition waiver.
+These are frequently supplemented with summer salary from faculty research grants.
+Research assistantships are competitively offered by the department and by individual Faculty Members (please see faculty websites).